carlosseveriano3/Notes-with-DB/README.md

 This project was made with the purpose of learning new technologies such as:

- - create a NoSQL database with MongoDb;
+ - use a NoSQL database with MongoDb;
  - run processes in isolated containers with Docker;
  - implement cache and authentication with Redis;
  - make a queue system with RabbitMQ, to simulate the information exchange between services;